ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/07-editing.md

 <system:String>Hello World!</system:String>
 ```

 Note that for the namespace attribute, we also included the assembly information.
-This is necessary for any assemblies that are not defined by this project (i.e. exist in thier own DLL files).
+This is necessary for any assemblies that are not defined by this project (i.e. exist in their own DLL files).

 ### The WPF Editor